Overview

 Course Structure

 Each day is broken down into a morning and afternoon session.
 During these sessions, your learning will be divided between practical cooking and teacher demonstrations, led by our expert senior tutors and a host of guest demonstrators.
 These include leading figures of the hospitality world, featuring head chefs from acclaimed restaurants, caterers, food scientists and other culinary experts.
-Some of these experiences will be off site.

 Teaching